Showing posts with label Israel. Show all posts

 --

 Here in a program directed by Riz khan on Al Jazeera, young Palestinians and Israelis face off in a debate about their past, present and future.
-What do they think about their leaders, and do they think they will see peace in their lifetime?
+What do they think about their leaders, and do they think that they will see peace in their lifetime?

-It seems that to Israeli youth the pain of Palestinians are not quite understandable.
 Palestinians have suffered from multiple losses, including losses of territories and also human beings since the formation of Israel in 1948.
 On the other side, Palestinian youth are complaining about the way they are treated by the Israeli soldiers and settlers.
 Rez khan has done a great job bringing these youth from both sides together to talk about their issues.
-Without a doubt, this kind of debate would have impact on both sides and would be important to pave the way towards negotiation and peace.
+Without a doubt, this kind of debate would impact both sides and be important in paving the way towards negotiation and peace.
 What these young people hope to achieve is peace for both sides.
-Both have shared pains, but the new generation should take initiatives towards peace.
+Both have shared pains, but the new generation should take the initiative towards peace.

 Mar 7, 2011